-But fiber design techniques weren’t the only lessons the designer learned at CCS.
-While serving as the president of the College’s student chapter of American Society of Interior Designers (ASID), Mowry studied trends in the profession and practices in the industry.
+While serving as the president of the college’s student chapter of American Society of Interior Designers (ASID), Mowry Robinson studied trends in the profession and practices in the industry.
 Her instructors, all working professionals, taught her how to cultivate creativity and rise above the competition—essential knowledge for all emerging artists and designers.

-“There was a time when I wasn’t sure where to look for inspiration; I wasn’t sure if this career was for me,” said Mowry.
-“But instructors like Sandra Sabbagh taught me to look inside to find my distinct style and I realized that I was very much at home in this career.
+“There was a time when I wasn’t sure where to look for inspiration; I wasn’t sure if this career was for me,” admitted Mowry Robinson.
+“But instructors like Sandra Sabbagh taught me to look inside to find my distinct style, and I realized that I was very much at home in this career.”

 - Graduation Year: 2006